DinisCruz/Book_Hacking_Portugal/manuscript/How-secure-is-portugal.md

 If I had $100,000 to invest, what would I do?
 I would buy a number of zero-days, some compromised machines inside the Portuguese networks, and I would buy botnets to attack Portuguese companies.

 How much money would I make?
-If I can make a million pounds, it makes business sense, because my only concern is money.
+If I can make a million dollars, it makes business sense, because my only concern is money, and a $900,000 profit is an excellent return on investment.

-If there is a million dollars to be made from attacking a particular company, somebody will be able to invest $100,000 in the exercise.
+If there is a million dollars to be made from attacking a particular company, somebody will invest $100,000 in the exercise.

-The good news for us is that the attackers are making far more money doing other things, but they are growing, and what I describe will happen.
+The good news for us is that the attackers are making far more money doing other things, but they are growing, and the scenario I describe will happen.

-What is the return on investment, and who can survive this kind of compromise?
+Who can survive this kind of compromise?
 My view is that very few companies, especially in Portugal, would survive.

 ### Thank your attackers